pyflies/pyflies/docs/index.md

     textx list-generators

-You can see in the output that the generator pyFlies -> PsychoPy is available.
+You can see in the output that [the generator pyflies -> psychopy](generators.md) is available.

 pyFlies specifications are pure text and can be edited by any textual editor but for a good experience (especially with tables) it is recommended that VS Code